buruzaemon/natto-py/README.rst

 Next, try parsing the text with MeCab node parsing.
-A generator yielding the MeCab nodes lets you efficiently iterate over the output without first materializing each and every resulting MeCab node instance.
-The MeCab nodes yielded allow access to more detailed information about each morpheme.
+A generator yielding the MeCab nodes lets you efficiently iterate over the output without first materializing each and every resulting MeCabNode instance.
+The MeCabNode instances yielded allow access to more detailed information about each morpheme.

 Here we use a `Python with statement`_ to automatically clean up after we finish node parsing with the MeCab tagger.
 This is the recommended approach